Estrobolome: The Gut Microbiota and Estrogen Dominance

 The gut microbiota and endometriosis: From pathogenesis to diagnosis and treatment: https://pmc.ncbi.nlm.nih.gov/articles/PMC9729346/

 Estrogen dominance may lead to low progesterone levels – an imbalance between estrogen and progesterone.
-Progesteron is our “relaxing/chill pill” hormone.
+Progesterone is our “relaxing/chill pill” hormone.
 Balanced optimal levels means low levels of anxiety, calm mood, & better stress resilience due to interaction with GABA receptors.”

 For estrogen dominance: Diindolylmethane (DIM) has shown to improve hormone health and metabolism by promoting the elimination of potentially harmful estrogen metabolites. (found in cruciferous vegetables)